Blog Home » Arizona » SRP Irrigation 101

 It’s possible you’ve driven by a yard full of water and wondered why so many homes have flooded yards.
 You may have even heard your co-workers talk about “taking water at 2 a.m.”

-It might surprise you to know that flood irrigation in Phoenix started long ago.
-Centuries ago, ancient desert dwellers designed human-made waterways known as irrigation canals and laterals.
+Irrigation began centuries ago when ancient desert dwellers designed human-made waterways known as canals and laterals.
 The system carried water from the Salt River to lands across the Valley, much like SRP’s modern water system does today.

 So how does SRP irrigation work and where does the water come from?
 We’re here to demystify flood irrigation in Phoenix and help you get the most out of SRP irrigation.